Subscription Information

 TLJ Web Site.

 There continues to be a Tech Law Journal web site.
 The TLJ Daily E-Mail Alerts continues to be published there.
-However, they are published on at least a one month delay.
-Hence, the web site will remain as a research resource, but not as a source of up to date news.
+However, they are published on a two month delay.

 E-Mail Monitoring.

-Starting in 2003 new practices and policies will be introduced to identify and deal with persons and entities that violate the rights of authorship and proprietary rights.
-For example, starting on February 1, 2003, use of the TLJ Alert will be monitored.
+TLJ announced a policy in 2003 to identify and deal with persons and entities that violate the rights of authorship and proprietary rights.
 See, Memorandum regarding "E-Mail Monitoring", and Memorandum regarding "Disclosure of Information to Third Parties".
 See also, Privacy Policy.

 Answers to Other Occasionally Asked Questions